lrhm/cifar-classification/README.md

 Then, change the models in `project/models/awesome_vit` and keep on experimenting.

 ## Special thanks
-Special thanks to lucidrains for the [vit-pytorch](https://github.com/lucidrains/vit-pytorch) library.
+Special thanks to the legend lucidrains for the [vit-pytorch](https://github.com/lucidrains/vit-pytorch) library.
+All the ViTs are based on his work.